SiddharthaChowdhury/jQuery_context_menu/README.md

-# _context-menu
+# jQuery_context_box
-A very simple, light, flexible and most dynamic context menu on web.
-Bind your mouse click events ( right click / left click) on any clickable element on your page.
+Its a very simple, light-weight, flexible and dynamic context menu.
 (It supports context-menu popup on **DYNAMICALLY created elements**).

+**Please note -** The freedom of how the context-menu/box will look line and what element goes inside is completely given to the user.
+The only **responsibility of this plugin is to** bring in your custom designed box in the configured place of your view.

 **Prerequisite**